(Please find the detailed version below)

 You have transfered 1 BTC from Wallet A to Exchange B

 Create 2 entries:

 (OUT) Withdrawal of 1 BTC from Exchange = Wallet A

 (IN) Deposit of 1 BTC to Exchange = Exchange B

 And this is where the mistake often happens.

-If you only entered the withdrawal, your displayed value is decreased.
+If you entered only the withdrawal, your displayed value is too low.

-If you only entered the deposit, the value is increased.
+If you entered only the deposit, the value is too high.

 Please check whether all your transactions between two addresses have been entered correctly.